 Munaf Mohamed is national co-chair of the firm's fraud law practice and has a diverse commercial litigation practice with a strong emphasis on civil fraud and international asset recovery claims.
-Munaf also regularly handles energy related disputes, bank-related litigation, arbitration mandates and defamation claims.
+Munaf also regularly handles energy-related disputes, product liability claims, bank-related litigation, arbitration mandates and defamation claims.
 Chambers Canada recently quoted a source: "He is incredibly good strategically and deadly with a witness.
 He is very good on his feet in front of judges and arbitrators."

 "Munaf Mohamed has the depth of experience to handle a wide range of mandates relating to energy and natural resources and international asset recovery claims.
 Sources say he 'does a really good job on very difficult cases.'"